Are Online Medical Certificates Legal in Australia?

 Frequently Asked Questions (FAQs)

-Reasonable evidence is evidence that would satisfy a reasonable person that you were genuinely entitled to take the leave; a medical certificate is common, and a statutory declaration may also be accepted depending on workplace policy.
+Reasonable evidence is evidence that would satisfy a reasonable person that you were genuinely entitled to the leave.
+A medical certificate is a common example, and a statutory declaration may also be accepted depending on workplace policy.

 Disclaimer

-This content is general information only and does not replace medical or legal advice.
-Workplace rules can vary, so check your award, enterprise agreement, and workplace policy.
+This content is general information only and does not replace medical, legal or workplace advice.
+Workplace rules can vary, so check your award, enterprise agreement, employment contract and workplace policy.
 If you are concerned about your health, seek professional advice.
 In an emergency, call 000.